TangerineSec/Kaspersky-Lab-Course-PDF/README.md

 # Kaspersky-Lab-Course-PDF
-This is a text containing Kaspersky official website's malware analysis training course, including experimental projects and course plan.
+This is a text containing Kaspersky official website's malware analysis training course, including experimental projects and course plan.The official training website is:https://xtraining.kaspersky.com/#all-courses，all courses are excellent for Analyst。

 ## theme